 Need a book that's not available or that Penn doesn't own?

 Need a scan of an article or a book chapter?

 - Check the Franklin catalog first - Penn provides access to thousands of full text articles and e-books

-- Use the Scan and Deliver request option in Franklin to get electronic delivery of an article or chapter from Penn materials
+- Use the Digital Delivery request option in Franklin to get electronic delivery of an article or chapter from Penn materials

 - Use Interlibrary Loan to request electronic delivery of scans from materials not owned by Penn